Tisseo/navitia-docker-compose/builder_from_package/readme.md

 # Usage

-Note : for debian8 based images, you need an internet access, and an access to the internal canaltp apt repository http://apt.canaltp.local/debian/repositories (works when on VPN)
+Note: for debian8 based images, you need an internet access, and an access to the internal Hove apt repository http://apt.canaltp.local/debian/repositories (works when on VPN)

 Usage
 ```